-This is sdz‘s repost of fakeshark‘s update of wilk‘s update of michelle‘s update of kitab‘s update of alt‘s update of pyrotechnics‘ update of lesanjuan‘s update of Syed’s 2010 post.
+This is a coronavirus version of sdz‘s repost of fakeshark‘s update of wilk‘s update of michelle‘s update of kitab‘s update of alt‘s update of pyrotechnics‘ update of lesanjuan‘s update of Syed’s 2010 post.

 WesTech does not refer to the kind people that provide technical services and support students and faculty – that’s ITS, and you’ll find them in the Exley lobby (probably playing some cool jams, waiting to fix your dying laptop) So, WesTech.
 A long time ago, in a galaxy far, far away, Wes was nicknamed ‘WesTech’ by our jealous counterparts (i.e: The Ivies and others), psht.
 It was assumed that Wesleyan has unattractive girls and inferior athletes, so it may as well be a technical school.
 So therefore, ‘techies’ are what the typical Wes student was referred to, back in the day.
 (No one really calls us WesTech anymore???
 I don’t think I’ve ever heard anyone call us WesTech???
 Either way, we’re all hot stoned nerds ;))